M-Khay/Sports-Fanbook/README.md

 full or partial name and all teams names starting with the search term will display in a list view, alongwith the sports that team is related to.
 Further you can select your team from the list and watch its last 5 games history.

+Future work :

+1. Favourites feature : When a user clicks on “heart” ie.. he adds a team to his favourite list, this favourite list will be shown every time the use opens the app and before he even searches anything in the search bar.
+Thus making users' life easy.

+2. Using the “/eventsnext/” api endpoint we can fetch for upcoming games of users favourite list and send push notifications to users when the match is about to be telecasted.
+Ex : Fetch the next 5 events for a team https://www.thesportsdb.com/api/v1/json/1/eventsnext.php?id=133604

+3. Match Highlights : using the  “/eventshighlights/” to show the event highlight (vidoe)

 # Monetization Stratergy
 Please read to the file on this link https://drive.google.com/open?id=1ccfNLeZuSTWHSJ0ilzKmRxl7gRwAcNUv